 Major Tran Lien narrates:

 I have a son, Major Tran Ba, who was KIA in the Snoul Battle.
-My daughter-in-law, together with other KIA officiers' wives, among them were also the 8th Regiment Deputy Commander's wife, went to 5th Division HQ to express their sorrow to General Hieu and Colonel Dzan.
+My daughter-in-law, together with other KIA officers' wives, among them was also the 8th Regiment Deputy Commander's wife, went to 5th Division HQ to express their sorrow to General Hieu and Colonel Dzan.
 They lamented, they pulled the sleeves, they seized the collar, they pulled shirt flap-end out of the belt, they thumped on the chest of General Hieu, who stayed still until their sufferings subsided and they let go of him.